rashodkorala/rashodkorala/README.md

 ## 🎓 About Me

-I am a 4th year computer science student at Memorial University of Newfoundland, passionate about creating innovative solutions through technology.
+I am a computer science undergraduate from Memorial University of Newfoundland, passionate about creating innovative solutions through technology.
 My current focus areas include:

 - Next.js and React development
 - REST API design and implementation